klues/accessible_webtechnology/slides/02_vuejs_accessibility.md

 - Free screen reader for Windows
 - Download: [nvaccess.org](https://www.nvaccess.org)
-- also see *Self-Study 1* in Moodle for info about other screen readers on other platforms
+- also see *Self-Study - preparations* in Moodle for info about other screen readers on other platforms

 ---